 Campus Carry: President's Plan - A Message from Dr. Henrich

 A bill passed by the Texas Legislature in 2015 and signed into law by Governor Greg Abbott (Senate Bill 11) will permit concealed handguns on Texas public university campuses effective August 1, 2016.
 This law is applicable only to those who have a license to carry and the handguns must be concealed at all times.
 The legislation directed each university president to establish campus-specific policies for implementing the law with consideration to the uniqueness of the campus environment.

-In developing the Health Science Center policy, I solicited input from many sources, including information obtained from two widely publicized and well-attended open campus forums; the deliberations of a duly-formed campus Working Group consisting of thirty-one representatives of the campus and chaired by Dr. Jacqueline Mok, Vice President of Academic, Faculty, and Student Affairs, and Michael Parks, Chief of Police; an online open forum; the UT System working committee’s report; and a detailed review of other University of Texas health-related institution policies.
+In developing the UT Health San Antonio policy, I solicited input from many sources, including information obtained from two widely publicized and well-attended open campus forums; the deliberations of a duly-formed campus Working Group consisting of thirty-one representatives of the campus and chaired by Dr. Jacqueline Mok, Vice President of Academic, Faculty, and Student Affairs, and Michael Parks, Chief of Police; an online open forum; the UT System working committee’s report; and a detailed review of other University of Texas health-related institution policies.
 I am very grateful to Dr. Mok and Chief Parks for their leadership of the Working Group and to each member of the Group who addressed many factors related to this complex issue.
 I also am grateful to the many individuals who provided the Working Group and me with their individual input on this topic over the course of several months.

 - We will exclude campus carry in areas analogous to state law requirements where concealed handguns may be excluded: